-The ED staff had been warned of the tornado, says Schelly Murray, RN, BSN, nurse manager and ER clinical coordinator.
-'They were getting ready to transfer a patient, and a pastor said, 'You might not want to do that.
+The ED staff had been warned of the tornado, says Schelly Murray, RN, BSN, nurse manager and ED clinical coordinator.
+"They were getting ready to transfer a patient, and a pastor said, 'You might not want to do that.
 [A tornado] has touched down.'
 Four minutes later, it hit," she says.

 Charlie Robertson, paramedic, was in the ED.
-"All the doors were flopping, and the windows broke out," Robertson recalls.
-Eventually the two main doors to the ED broke off.
-"Pine straw from the flower bed blew through the ED," Robertson says.
-It was 1½ minutes of chaos.
-"People were screaming and hollering," he says.
+"All the doors were flopping, and the windows broke out," he recalls.
+Eventually, the two main doors to the ED broke off.
+"Pine straw from the flower bed blew through the ED."
+It was 1½ minutes of chaos, he says.
+"People were screaming and hollering," Robertson recalls.

 Murray was at home when the tornado struck.
 She immediately left to run three-fourths of a mile to get to the hospital.
 "I was climbing through power lines to get in to the hospital," she says.

 The area surrounding the hospital had been devastated, and two people died in a residence directly behind one of the hospital buildings.
 Because of the warning, all patients, including those in the ED, had been moved to interior hallways and away from windows, Murray says.
 There were few serious injuries among patients, visitors, or staff.

 There was debris in the ED, including branches, dirt, grass, and leaves, and patients were everywhere in the hall.
 Because of its location, which is mostly below ground level, the ED suffered only cosmetic damage.
 However, the building was not structurally sound.
 The hospital had one side that was collapsing; additionally, it had lost part of the roof, had many windows blown out, and was flooding.
 Seventy-five cars in the parking lot were toppled on top of each other.